-Last week I read a post by my blogger friend Sarah Eliza from Devastate Boredom about a minimalist wardrobe.
-Her post reminded me that as a kid, I dreamed of having a dressing room.
+When I was a kid, I dreamed of having a dressing room.
 Clothing racks along two walls and shelves for shoes and bags along the others.
 I thought that this is what Caroline of Monaco (one of my style icons back then) would have. 😉

 When we moved to Alaska, we rented a house that had a small, toilet-stall size walk-in closet.
 There was a clothes rack on the back wall, a shelf for sweaters and co on the side wall, hangers for hats on the other, and a full-size mirror on the inside of the door.

-It seemed huge to me.
-Half a year later, I run out of space as I had not yet figured out how to dress in Alaska.
-You can’t possibly have a full wardrobe for all temperatures between less than -50F (-45.6oC) and more than 85F (29.4oC)!
-Tweet this.
+It seemed huge too me.
+Half-a-year later, I run out of space.
+I had not (yet) figured out how to dress in Fairbanks year-round.

 I remembered the wisdom of a former student of mine.
 She had said